IgnisDa/ryot/docs/content/guides/exporting.md

 in JSON format and always follows the schema (`CompleteExport`) described below.

-You can export your data from the app by going to the "Imports and Exports" settings page and then selecting the data you want to export under the "Export" tab.
+You can export your data from the app by going to the "Imports and Exports" settings page and then clicking the button under the "Export" tab.

 Once the export is complete, it will appear along with a button to download it.